vikasvijigiri/Airbnb_data_analysis/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the Apache License 2.0.
+You can find a copy of the license in the `LICENSE` file.

 ## Acknowledgments

 - The data used in this project is sourced from Airbnb's publicly available datasets.
-- Special thanks to [data providers] for making this project possible.
+-
 ## Contributing

 Contributions are welcome!
 Please see the [contribution guidelines](CONTRIBUTING.md) for more details.